 Knowledge Transfer Process In Six Simple Steps

-• Definition of knowledge transfer
+• Definition of knowledge transfer and why it matters

-• Cost of knowledge loss
+• The hidden costs of knowledge loss

 What Is Knowledge Management?